nanomsg/nng/docs/ref/tran/ipc.md

 the system when no longer in use.

-Abstract sockets ignore socket permissions, but it is still possible to determine the credentials of the peer with [`NNG_OPT_PEER_UID`], and similar options.
+Abstract sockets ignore socket permissions, but it is still possible to determine the credentials of the peer with [`NNG_OPT_PEER_UID`], and similar options.[^peer_random]

+[^peer_random]:
-{{footnote: This property makes it important that names be chosen randomly to prevent unauthorized access, or that checks against the peer credentials are made, or ideally, both.}}
+    This property makes it important that names be chosen randomly to prevent unauthorized access, or that checks against the peer credentials are made, or ideally, both.

 ### Socket Address